leon19950625/ZenithAds/README.md

                 hero_badge: '✦ Global Coverage · Data-Driven Insights',
                 hero_title: 'Leading Digital <span>Performance Marketing</span>',
                 hero_sub: 'Precision digital marketing to reach high-quality global traffic',
-                hero_desc: 'The Zenith is a professional performance marketing digital ad platform, with deep data-driven insights and business expertise as our core competitiveness.
+                hero_desc: 'Zenith is a professional performance marketing digital ad platform, with deep data-driven insights and business expertise as our core competitiveness.
 We are committed to providing efficient multimedia marketing solutions and traffic acquisition services to maximize advertisers\' ROI.',
-                about_title: 'About The Zenith',
+                about_title: 'About Zenith',
                 about_p1: 'We are more than just a digital ad platform — we are your strategic partner for successful digital marketing.
 We understand market dynamics and are dedicated to continuous innovation, ensuring your advertising investments deliver outstanding results.',
                 about_p2: 'Let\'s build an exceptional digital marketing journey together, providing solid support for your business growth.',
                 stat_countries: 'Countries Covered',